trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 In order to get Authoring tools to work, you should also install Graphviz package and make it accessible from Moodle, using the admin setting
 "Path to Dot" at Administration > Server > System Paths.
 It is necessary for drawing Syntax Tree and Explaining Graph for regular expression.
 Graphviz is a well-known and respected open source package for drawing graphs and should not cause any trouble to you server.
+Be sure to use Graphviz 2.36 or newer (earlier versions had a bug in svg output which led to incorrect pictures).

 ==========
 3. Hinting